autistic-symposium/blockchain-science-rs/README.md

 ## strategies

 > One of the most well-known strategies among different **algorithmic trading methods** is the **statistical arbitrage strategy**: a profitable situation stemming from **pricing inefficiencies among financial markets**.
-Statistical arbitrage is a merely strategy to obtain profit applying **past statistics**.
+Statistical arbitrage is a mere strategy to obtain profit by applying **past statistics**.

 <br>

 #### cointegration

-* [cointegration](https://en.wikipedia.org/wiki/Cointegration) is the **test correlation between two or more non-stationary time series** for a specified period (identifying long run parameters and determining when stationary time series do not depart from equilibrium).
+* [cointegration](https://en.wikipedia.org/wiki/Cointegration) is the **test correlation between two or more non-stationary time series** for a specified period (identifying long-run parameters and determining when stationary time series do not depart from equilibrium).
 * in this packages, we implement this strategy with the following steps:

 ```